gamer-project/gamer/doc/wiki/Installation-related/Installation:-Machine-Configuration-File.md

-The machine configuration file is under `configs`.
-The configuration file contains the library paths, the compiler types, the compilation flags, and the GPU compute capability.
+The machine configuration file is located under `configs`.
+It specifies the library paths, compiler types, compilation flags, and GPU compute capability.

 > [!TIP]
-> Check the `configs` directory to see if there is a configuration file already available for your machine.
+> Check the `configs` directory to see if a configuration file is already available for your machine.

 ## Set Up the Machine Configuration File

-To set up your machine configuration file, go to `configs` and make a copy of `template.config` to modify it.
+To set up your machine configuration file, go to `configs` and make a copy of `template.config` to modify:

 ```bash
 cd configs